react-navigation/react-navigation.github.io/blog/2026-04-27-building-custom-screen-transitions.md

 ### Installing peer dependencies

-Next, install the necessary peer dependencies used by `react-native-screen-transitions`.
+Next, install the necessary peer dependencies used by `react-native-screen-transitions`, and `@react-native-masked-view/masked-view` for the example later in the article:

 <Tabs groupId='framework' queryString="framework">
 <TabItem value='expo' label='Expo' default>